[Last updated 17th February, 2017]

 However, these are more like “triggers”.

-The underlying causes and mechanisms are still not known, although a lot of research is underway.
+The root causes and mechanisms are still not well understood, although a lot of research is underway.

 Click to enlarge.
 Genetics partially determine (`filter’) the response of an individual to external stressors (psychosocial factors) and internal stressors (ingested food or gut bacteria).
 These, together with social support, appraisal, emotion and coping behaviours against stressors, determine the stress response affecting brain–gut interactions.